tomgehrmann/opodsync-docker/README.md

 ### Notes

-* Although the php dev server is used, apart from that basic best practices are being employed.
-Adjust the values to suit your setup.
+* Adjust the values to suit your setup.
 * The user of the application has the UID/GID `1000` by default.
 If you want to use another user, you need to define this explicitly in the compose file.
 In any case, be aware of file permissions.

 ## Contributions and Maintenance
-The builds are fully automated, so I will not be actively maintaining this.
+The builds are fully automated, I use them myself, but I don't actively monitor the health of the service.
 Contributions are welcome, but I cannot promise timely replies.